 Troubleshooting Chart Symptom Probable Cause Suggested Solutions Engine will not start ECM has generated a fault code for the engine.
 Check fault code and remedy.
 No fuel or fuel system has lost prime.
 Add fuel or prime fuel system with fuel filter priming pump.
 Airlock not turning Material feed system has not been activated.
-Press MATERIAL START button on the hardwired material start/stop pendant to activate the material feed system.
+Press MATERIAL START button on pendant to activate the material feed system.
 Airlock clean out door switches are not closed.
 Make sure doors are closed and latched to ensure switches are closed.
-If doors are closed and switches remain open, then the doors will need to be adjusted.
 Airlock speed control turned down too far.
 Adjust airlock speed control (PFC-1).
 Floor not turning Floor circuit is not "on" - activated.
 Press the FLOOR ON/OFF button on the keypad.
 Solenoid valves have lost power.
-Check Deutsch connectors to make sure they have power and check voltage across the terminals.
+Check DIN connectors to make sure they are illuminated.
+Check voltage across the DIN plug terminals.
 Solenoid valve is stuck due to contamination.
-Press override button in the center of the solenoid valve cartridge to manually shift the valve.
+Press override button in the center of the solenoid valve cartridge.
 Feed roll/floor jammed.
 Check gauge reading; if 2000 psi, push FLOOR ON/ OFF button and reverse floor with auto reverse (AUTO REV.) button.
 Airlock constantly auto- reversing Overfeeding airlock.
 Decrease floor speed.
 See Bark Blower Adjustments section for tips.
 Dull airlock knives.
 Check knife clearance; sharpen or replace knife if dull or chipped.
-Bulk material is not processed enough causing airlock to cut materials.
-Pick a more processed bulk mulch material.
+Pressure switch time delay is set too low.
+Check timer TR1.
+It should be set for 0.5 sec.
 Airlock stalling, not auto- reversing Pressure switch is not closing at 2,400 psi.
 Check pressure switch connections or replace switch if necessary.
 Check relief setting airlock.

 Troubleshooting Chart (Continued) Symptom Probable Cause Suggested Solutions Discharge material pulsing; not smooth Too much air.
 Decrease engine throttle and floor speed accordingly.
 Airlock turning too fast or too slow.
 Adjust airlock speed with PFC-1.
 Partial plugging in airlock discharge.
 Check airlock discharge for blockage and air leaks.
 Engine Overheat There is a lack of Coolant.
 Check for leaks and add coolant.
 Radiator is obstructed.
 Wash radiator fins with a hose to remove any foreign material buildup.
-Do NOT use a pressure washer to clean radiator fins or damage will occur.
+Do NOT use a pressure washer to clean radiator fins.